Andrew Henderson

 An inheritance tax is generally imposed on the value of the inherited assets and is paid by the beneficiaries of the inheritance, as opposed to the estate tax which is assessed on the estate itself before it is distributed among the beneficiaries.

-The amount that the inheritors have to pay depends on the factors mentioned below:
+The amount that the inheritors have to pay depends on these factors:

 How Much Inheritance Tax Do You Have to Pay?